The Economics: Simple Payback

 What comes next

-When a decision is big enough to need more than a screen, you move to methods that account for the whole life of the project and the time value of money — net present value (NPV), internal rate of return (IRR) and life-cycle costing.
-Those are the subject of the Level 2 course, Economic Analysis of Engineering Projects.
+When a decision is big enough to need more than a screen, you move to methods that account for the whole life of the project and the time value of money: net present value (NPV), internal rate of return (IRR) and life-cycle costing.
+These are the subject of the Level 2 course, Economic Analysis of Engineering Projects, which shows exactly how a project that looks fine on payback can still destroy value once time is accounted for.

 A practical rule of thumb: use simple payback to screen and rank, then run NPV on the shortlist before committing real capital.